 Buying a bicycle can be intimidating.
 If you are new to riding, or have been off two wheels for a few years, the choices can seem endless.
 The aim of this guide is to help you through the key decisions you’re going to need to make and get you set to make a purchase you are happy with for years to come.

 1. Why are you buying a bicycle?

-The types of different bikes available on the market these days is huge later in the blog we will give you information on the different bikes available but before we get to that stage it’s time to have a think about why you really want a bike.
+The number of different types of bike available on the market these days is huge.
+Later in this blog we will cover the different bikes available, but before we get to that stage it’s time to have a think about why you really want a bike.
 This is crucial to getting a bike that is right for the kind of riding you want to do.

 Consider the following questions when buying a bicycle:

-What do I want to do on a bicycle?
+What do I want to do on my bicycle?

-It might be weekend riding with the kids, commuting or joining a local road riding club but answering ‘what’ you want to do on a bike is a good place to start.
+Whether it’s weekend riding with the kids, commuting or joining a local road riding club, answering this question is the best place to start.

 Where do I want to go?

-Is it on road, off road, city streets, canal paths or even the beach?
-There are loads of places you can take a bike but having a clear idea will help determine the kind of bike you need.
+Is it on-road or off-road?
+City streets, canal paths or even the beach?
+There are loads of places you can take a bike, but having a clear idea will help determine the kind of bike you need.

 How much time/skill do I have looking after a bike?